 Almonds with Avocado

-Vitamin E is essential for healthy circulation and tissue repair in the body, and can be found in leafy greens - especially spinach - as well as seeds and nuts like almonds (Prunus amygdalus).
-However, vitamin E is fat soluble, which means that the body struggles to absorb it in the absence of healthy fats.
-Combining your vitamin E sources with healthy fats, such as olive oil or avocado (Persea americana) - perhaps in a salad - not only adds tasty flavor, but will increase the internal vitamin absorption after eating them to boost your circulatory system.
+Vitamin E is essential for healthy circulation and tissue repair in the body, and can be found in leafy greens - especially spinach - as well as seeds and nuts like almonds (Prunus dulcis).1 However, vitamin E is fat soluble, which means that the body struggles to absorb it in the absence of healthy fats.
+Combining your vitamin E-rich foods with a source of healthy fats, such as olive oil or avocado (Persea americana) - perhaps in a salad -, not only adds tasty flavor, but will also increase the internal vitamin absorption after eating them to boost your circulatory system.2

 Soy and Lemon

-Iron is a vital mineral for blood renewal and regulating the immune system, and can be sourced in lean and red meats, fish, nuts, seeds, soy (Glycine max), and whole grains.
+Iron is a vital mineral for blood renewal and regulating the immune system, and can be sourced from lean and red meats, fish, nuts, seeds,soy (Glycine max), and whole grains.
 The body's absorption of iron is significantly increased when consumed alongside vitamin C, which prevents iron from becoming insoluble, thus boosting its absorption into the body.
 More potential pairings or iron and vitamin C could include fish with lemon juice (Citrus limon), chopped fruit on cereal, or chicken with broccoli.

 Amaranth in Probiotic Yogurt

 Calcium is a mineral that promotes the healthy growth of bones, teeth, hair, and nails.
-Found primarily in dairy products, but also in nuts, figs, and especially amaranth (Amaranthus caudatus), calcium it is a vital part of a balanced diet, and its effects are maximized when consumed alongside live bacteria.
-This may not sound appetizing, but live bacteria, also known as probiotics, are healthy bacteria found in yogurt that boost the surface of the gut to maximize calcium absorption.
+Found primarily in dairy products, but also in nuts, figs, and especially amaranth (Amaranthus caudatus), calcium it is a vital part of a balanced diet.
+Its effects are maximized when consumed alongside live bacteria.3 This may not sound appetizing, but live bacteria, also known as probiotics, are healthy bacteria found in yogurt (and other fermented foods) that help maximize calcium absorption.